 Four Horsemen - Mythic Legions: Keltuss

-The Four Horsemen are great at designing, sculpting and painting action figures - but man are they weak at naming them!
 Cletus here is one hell of a snappy looking figure!
 The armor is a dull, silverish purple with a black wash, and black'n'bronze highlights.
 They gave him the skeleton body so his bony arms and legs are a fitting dull blue.
 It makes sense and looks fine, but Skeletor isn't a skeleton so it's weird and a bummer that they didn't use the regular arms and legs.
-Cletus comes with a ton of accessories - he gets a long sword, done in a great two-tone purple scheme, and a matching dagger, one of the tall staffs (aggravatingly done with a sloping shaft making it really tough to have the figure keep hold of since its bigger than the hand grasp, and bigger at the top and narrower at the bottom so it naturally wants to pop up or out) with the pointy staff-head.
-Not to mention removable pauldrons and a spiky collar.
-What's most remarkable is that there are three heads here - the basic skull, in blue to match the arms and legs, a battle helmet with horns in metallic purple (meant to pop on to the staff to suggest the havoc staff) and then the signature repaint of the armored skull head done in purple cowl and Skeletor skull face.
-I had really hoped to do sort of mash up this guy with the yellow-green and purple skeleton (Scaphoid?
-Ugh, these gobbledigook names...) but the purples on him are way darker than on this guy, and the Skeletor face paint is way too flat to match the standard Mythic Legions style, so... ta-dah.
-It's really the painted-in eyes that make this skull so unique and makes the ones that have come before such a poor fit for this guy.
+Cletus comes with a ton of accessories - he gets a long sword and a matching dagger, one of the tall staffs with the pointy staff-head.
+What's most remarkable is that there are three heads here - the basic skull, in blue to match the arms and legs, a battle helmet with horns in metallic purple and then the signature repaint of the armored skull head done in purple cowl and Skeletor skull face.
+I had really hoped to do sort of mash up this guy with the yellow-green and purple skeleton but the purples on him are way darker than on this guy, and the Skeletor face paint is way too flat to match the style, so... ta-dah.
 I wish they'd just repainted the blue skull yellow and green and gave him Skeletor eyes too (and honestly I'd have preferred a metallic purple skull for the staff rather than the helmet).
-But despite my griping, the more time I've spent with this figure the more its grown on me as the homage and it really is beautifully deco-ed.
+But despite my griping, the more time I've spent with this figure the more its grown on me as the homage and it really is beautifully deco'd.

 Four Horsemen - Mythic Legions: Malynna

-When they unveiled this Evil-Lyn homage, it seemed to have been met with a resound "oh," and that was certainly the reaction at the con - Battle Cat sold-out fast but they had stacks of Evil-Lyn out afterwards till the end of the show.
+When they unveiled this Evil-Lyn homage, it seemed to have been met with a resounding "oh," and that was certainly the reaction at the con - Battle Cat sold-out fast but they had stacks of Evil-Lyn out afterwards till the end of the show.
 The figure is fine, but Evil-Lyn has always seemed like a tricky one since they recolored her for Mo2K my perception has always been that people have a "one or the other" preference, and the colors on this figure are just so... strong.
 At least, they photograph that way - she does look better in person.
-Her armor is a really dark blue that practically reads as black unless she's in your hand and that clashes too harshly with the bright yellow skin (though, again, not so bad when in hand).
+Her armor is a really dark blue that practically reads as black unless she's in your hand and that clashes too harshly with the bright yellow skin.
 The sky blue highlights are really nice but they are pretty flat and the armor in general lacks the washes and weathering that makes the early figures look so since.
-She comes with the standard staff and belt (which is pointless here, and they couldn't have at least paint it blue or something to match the figure?) as well as the new sheath and dagger, elven sword, white ponytail for her head and an alternate elf/vampire helmeted head.
-She comes with a big cape that remains difficult and confusing as towards how it should be used.
+She comes with a big cape that remains difficult and confusing as to how it should be used.
 There is a single diamond cutout suggesting it's for the neck but what I've tried here is stretching it out so that the pauldrons plug into that diamond hole.
 It looks good but takes a lot of finagling.
 Also - she's a she which means this is the first hands-on chance we've had with the new 2.0 bodies and the results are... okay.
 Aesthetically she matches the look of the line really well, and interestingly rather than having the balljoint for the head as part of the sculpt the ball is a separate that plugs in to the neck.
 Her hands are smaller than the 1.0 bodies which is a big problem for the staff, which really stretches out her hand.
 Her ankle joints are also kind of weak and I've found it tougher to keep her standing than any of the others.
 One hopes this is just an issue with this run of figures - I sank a lot of money into that Kickstarter and it's foreboding that this figure is at best on par with the 1.0, rather than a marked improvement.

 Four Horsemen - Mythic Legions: Cowarros

-This guy is just super, super fun!
-Spy Monkey did a similar humanoid-Battle-Cat figure a couple years ago so I wonder if this is subtly homaging that too.
 This guy is a fun mashup of pieces to create a remarkably cool figure.
 He uses the "naked" body with various knight armor and the minotaur neck piece to give Battle Cat a bit more animal-like proportions and hints of fur.
 He then pulls in the new Jaguar head and tail from the 2.0 Kickstarter to complete the look.
-Sadly, the cat head and Minotaur neck proportionally don't quite add up, so while a clever approach this guy does look like he's had some kind of neck trauma since the head sits comparably low on it.
-The neck piece is removable, though, so if one would prefer they could just put the cat head on the regular neck, or swap in the alternate Orc head (which even kind of doubles as a armored Battle Cat head).
-In fact, much like the Man-at-Arms above this guy would also work just as well as a cool new Mythic Legions Orc, which might also suggest why the demand for him was so high (they brought 150 of each figure to the show and sold out of Battle Cat asap!).
-I was very curious about how the tail would work (was it part of the belt or glued on or what?) and it turns outs they tooled up a new waist with a ball socket on the ass (ahem) which the tail plugs into, thus allowing for some pose options with it - nice!
-The colors on this guy are great and compliment each other so well.
+Sadly, the cat head and Minotaur neck proportionally don't quite add up, so while a clever approach this guy does look like he's had some kind of neck trauma.
+The neck piece is removable, though, so if one would prefer they could just put the cat head on the regular neck, or swap in the alternate Orc head.
+In fact, much like the Man-at-Arms above this guy would also work just as well as a cool new Mythic Legions Orc, which might also suggest why the demand for him was so high.
 But, as with Evil Lynn, as I've looked back at the figures from 2016 and 2017 it really standard out to me how flat the paint on these two are - they lack the washes, dry brushes and overall weathering that really made the older ones look so dynamic.
 He comes with two identical shields for some reason, still with the frustrating clips instead of the new handles, the standard brown belt, the aforementioned orc head and the new dwarf sword, which looks awesome.
 The blade is painted in metallic blue and the handle is bright bronze; it looks fantastic!
-This is a pretty fun figure and I very much looked forward to next years homages!
+This is a pretty fun figure and I very much looked forward to next year's homages!
 (My guess is Teela and Trapjaw, but who knows.)

 Mattel - Masters of the Universe Classics: Minicomic Beast Man